NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scavenger's Search.md

 You're always on the lookout for supplies and valuables.
-Each time you use the [[Actions/Seek|Seek]] action to search for objects (including secret doors and hazards), you can search for objects in your choice of a 10-foot emanation around you or an adjacent 15-foot-by-15-foot area, rather than a single adjacent 10-foot-by-10-foot area.
+You gain a +2 circumstance bonus to locate objects (including secret doors and hazards) you search for within 30 feet with a [[Actions/Seek|Seek]] action.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*